tthephas/Chat-GPT-History-Test-maker/README.md

-# Chat-GPT-History-Test-maker
+# Chat-GPT-History-Tutor

-Allows a user to build a history test using chat gpt API.
-User can also make an answer sheet, and even have the program grade the test.
+Allows a user to use chatGPT as a history tutor using special prompts and API connection

 Python, jupyter notebook, API openAI